 Once people know your name and recognize you as an expert; you'll be able to write articles and posts on other websites and forums; where people might already be aware of your expertise.

+This means, that you will have an easier time getting a foot on the door at other endeavors; which you might be working on.

 When it comes to Guest Posting, you'll have a definite advantage from your participation in Social Media Groups, within your industry.